 Otherwise, it could have been, “Oh, my God, we’ve got to hit the road!”

 And with 22 kids, more than a dozen staff, and a 30-person bus—that late in the game it was a very perilous proposition.

 That same Friday, Mullen said, the Woolsey Fire killed two people “who were caught in their car at the wrong time when the fire came through.”

-Fire personnel did, in fact, find the bodies of a middle-aged man and his elderly mother on that Friday.
-They were reportedly “severely burned” in their car while coming down a long driveway at the 33000-block of Mulholland Hwy—six minutes away from Kilpatrick.
+Later, fire personnel would find the bodies of a middle-aged man and his elderly mother on that Friday.
+They were “severely burned” in their car while coming down a long driveway at the 33000-block of Mulholland Hwy—six minutes away from Kilpatrick.